lucasffa/nest-base-project/README.md

 ## Overview

-The "nest-base-project" is a NestJS-based backend application designed to demonstrate robust API development practices.
+This "nest-base-project" is a NestJS-based backend application designed to demonstrate robust API development practices.
 Leveraging the powerful features of NestJS, this project showcases a fully functional user management system with authentication, role-based access control, and CRUD operations on user data.

 ## Features